dta-63/flask-api-sample/README.md

-# Service example
+# Flask API sample

-Example of a flask service using Zalando connexion
+Example of a flask API service using Zalando connexion

 ## Requirements